ialbert/bio/md/bio-install.md

 # Software installation {#install}

+`bio` works on Linux and Mac copmuters and on Windows with using the Linux Subsystem.

 ## Prerequisites

 We don't fully automate the dependency installation to give users the option of using the approach they prefer.
 To install the requirements with `conda` write: